-Table 6.2.9.3-Rural zone code - For accepted development subject to requirements and assessable development assessable development Performance outcomes Acceptable outcomes Complies Comments For accepted development s ubject to requirements and ass sessable developme ent Height PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; (b) the development • n/a The application is for reconfiguring a lot only. potential, with respect to height, on adjoining premises; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) site area and street frontage length.
-Buildings and structures associated with a rural n/a The application is for reconfiguring a lot only.
-Siting, where not involving g a Dwelling house Note-Where for Dwelling house, the setbacks of the Queensland Development Code apply.
+Table 6.2.9.3-Rural zone code - For accepted development subject to requirements and assessable development

+Performance outcomes Acceptable outcomes Complies Comments For accepted development su bject to requirements and as sessable developme ent Height PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; (b) the development potential with respect AO1.1 Development, other than buildings used for rural activities, has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. n/a The application is for reconfiguring a lot - subdivision only.
+No new buildings/structures are being proposed. potential, with respect to height, on adjoining premises; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) site area and street frontage length.
+AO1.2 Buildings and structures associated with a rural activity including machinery, equipment, packing or storage buildings do not exceed 10 metres in height. n/a The application is for reconfiguring a lot - subdivision only.
+No new buildings/structures are being proposed.
+Siting, where not involving a Dwelling house Note-Where for Dwelling house, the setbacks of the Queensland Development Code apply.

-Performance outcomes Acceptable outcomes Complies Comments PO2 Development is sited in a manner that considers and respects: (a) the siting and use of adjoining premises; (b) access to sunlight and daylight for the site and adjoining sites; AO2.1 Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a State- controlled road; and (b) 10 metres from a boundary to an adjoining lot. ~ Complies.
-The existing buildings will be greater than 10 metres from the new internal boundary. (c) privacy and overlooking; (d) air circulation and access to natural breezes; (e) appearance of building bulk; and (f) relationship with road AO2.2 Buildings and structures, where for a Roadside stall, include a minimum setback of 0 metres from a frontage to a road that is not a State-controlled road. n/a The application does not propose a roadside stall. corridors.
-AO2.3 Buildings and structures, except where a Roadside stall, include a minimum setback of: (a) 10 metres from a frontage to a sealed road that is not a State-controlled road; and (b) 100 metres from a frontage to any other road that is not a State-controlled road; attaction and state-controlled road; n/a The setbacks of existing buildings to road reserves will not be altered by this reconfiguration.
-Accommodation density PO3 The density of Accommodation activities: (a) respects the nature and density of surrounding land use; AO3.1 Residential density does not exceed one dwelling house per lot. ~ The application is proposing two allotments.
-It is not proposed to have more than one dwelling house per lot.
+Performance outcomes Acceptable outcomes Complies Comments PO2 Development is sited in a manner that considers and respects: (a) the siting and use of adjoining premises; (b) access to sunlight and daylight for the site and adjoining sites; AO2.1 Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a State-controlled road; and (b) 10 metres from a boundary to an adjoining lot. ~ No new buildings are proposed.
+Setbacks for established buildings and structures will not be reduced. (c) privacy and overlooking; (d) air circulation and access to natural breezes; (e) appearance of building bulk; and (f) relationship with road AO2.2 Buildings and structures, where for a Roadside stall, include a minimum setback of 0 metres from a frontage to a road that is not a State-controlled road. n/a Not applicable.
+The application is not proposing a roadside stall. corridors.
+AO2.3 Buildings and structures, except where a Roadside stall, include a minimum setback of: (a) 10 metres from a frontage to a sealed road that is not a State-controlled road; and (b) 100 metres from a frontage to any other road that is not a State-controlled road; attacts and ~ No new buildings are proposed.
+Setbacks for established buildings and structures will not be reduced.
+Accommodation density PO3ThedensityofAccommodation activities:(a)respects the nature and density of surrounding land use;(b)is complementary and subordinate to AO3.1 Residential density does not exceed one dwelling house per lot. n/a The application is for reconfiguring a lot - subdivision only.
+No new buildings/structures are being proposed.